malusamayo/notebooks-analysis/README.md

 A tool for generating documentation for jupyter notebooks via program analysis & synthesis.

+For the jupyterlab extension that renders generated documentation, go to https://github.com/malusamayo/server-extension.

+For supplementary materials, go to https://www.dropbox.com/sh/40u948uf750ar1n/AAAzhrZXdI5YXyivPQuM1c77a?dl=0.

 ## How to use the tool
 1. Run `npm install` and `npm run build`
 2. Run `python run.py your_notebook.ipynb`